EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 python scripts/get_dirs_files.py
 ```
 You will now have generated these two key files `libraries.tsv` and `samples.tsv`
-You should make sure that if you alter the names or locations that the `config.yaml` still correctly points at these files.
+You should make sure that if you alter the names or locations that the `config.yaml` still correctly points at these two files.
 These will need removing and regenerating of course if libraries or samples change input.

 ## Databases
 ### Kraken2